vinicius0026/hapi-rethinkdb-boilerplate/README.md

 // }
 ```

-The handlers interact with the Model, where businness logic should be
+Handlers interact with the Model, where business logic should be
 encapsulated, such as validations (other than payload validation, which is done
 at router level), DB operations and such likes.
 The model file also exports a
 function which receives the options object passed to Handlers function, and